laid0724/audi-ecommerce-concept/README.md

 2. https://medium.com/google-cloud/deploying-docker-images-to-google-cloud-using-kubernetes-engine-637af009e594

 On how to perform rolling updates on GCP Kubernetes, e.g., use new docker image on same workload/service, see:

 - https://cloud.google.com/kubernetes-engine/docs/how-to/updating-apps#console
-- basically, once the image is built, go to Container Registry and copy the latest image name, then go to kubernetes engine > workload tab > click into workload and click edit > in yaml tab, update the docker image tag under "containers" > click save
+- basically, once the image is built, go to Container Registry and copy the latest image name, then go to Kubernetes Engine > Workload tab > click into Workload and click Edit > in yaml tab, update the docker image tag under "containers" > click save
-  - remember to set "imagePullPolicy" to Always in the yaml file
+  - remember to set `imagePullPolicy` to `Always` in the yaml file so you don't need to manually restart your deployment.
-  - then, go to "KUBECTL" tab in your workload, which opens up the terminal, then:
+  - if you dont' want to do that, go to "KUBECTL" tab in your workload, which opens up the terminal, then:
     - `kubectl get deployment` to see all deployments
-    - `kubectl rollout restart deployment <deployment_name>` to restart your deployment
+    - `kubectl rollout restart deployment <deployment_name>` to restart your deployment (not necessary if you set `imagePullPolicy` to `Always`)
     - `kubectl rollout status deployment <deployment_name>` to see status of your deployment's rollout
     - `kubectl rollout history deployment <deployment_name>` to see rollout history of a deployment